praydog/uevr-docs/src/plugins/lua/types/UStruct.md

 ## What is UStruct?

-UStruct is a struct that represents a struct in Unreal Engine.
+UStruct is a type that represents a descriptor for a struct in Unreal Engine.
 Objects that can be described by a UStruct (but not a UClass) are usually POD types or simple data structures like FVector.

 UStruct inherits all the functions from [UEVR_UObject](UObject.md).